Olaaa30/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 3-twofiles prints the contents of two different files
 - 4-lastlines prints the last ten lines of a specified file
 - 5-firstlines prints the first ten lines of a given file
+- 6-third_line prints the third line of a file